ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

     #.
 We will not limit ourselves to the unit cube with a vertex at the origin…
     #.   …but we will assume that the faces are parallel to the coordinate planes.

--   These assumptions are referred to in the literature as *axis-aligned bounding box* (AAB).
+-   These assumptions are referred to in the literature as *axis-aligned bounding box* (AABB).

 # In-memory representation

--   A parallelepiped with edges aligned along the $xyz$ axes can be defined by the following quantities:
+-   A box with edges aligned along the $xyz$ axes can be defined by the following quantities:

     #.
 The minimum and maximum $x$ values;
     #.
 The minimum and maximum $y$ values;